0xStacker/NFT-Swap/README.md

 - [ ] 🏗 Production Deployment

-## Who Is This For
+## 👥Who Is This For
 Sworp is designed to empower various participants in the NFT and web3 ecosystem by providing a safer, decentralized way to trade valuable digital assets:

 🎨 **NFT Collectors & Traders**
     Traditional over-the-counter trades on social media are risky and prone to scams.
 Sworp offers a secure way to directly swap NFTs with other collectors; no need to "go first" or rely on sketchy middlemen.